-The Corps and NMFS completed a programmatic EFH consultation on June 9, 2011, for maintenance dredging.
+The Corps and NMFS completed a programmatic EFH consultation on June 9, 2011 for maintenance dredging.
 One of NMFS's key concerns with dredging is potential impacts to eelgrass beds.
-The "Baywide Eelgrass Inventory of San Francisco Bay," prepared by Merkel and Associates, dated October 2004, does show eelgrass beds within 250 meters of the Marina and entrance channel.
+The "Baywide Eelgrass Inventory of San Francisco Bay," prepared by Merkel and Associates, dated October 2004, does shows eelgrass beds within 250 meters of the Aeolian Yacht Harbor.
 Therefore, the applicant would not be required to deploy silt curtains in order to minimize adverse effects upon eelgrass from turbidity created from the disturbance of sediment during dredging operations.
+A silt curtain deployment plan would be required by the Corps prior to any dredging episode.